lefko2000/kuebiko/README.md

 Set up a prediction function that takes a list of transactions and an account and ouputs a prediction for the aggregated next monthly income.

+Income is defined as the sum of all transactions with the amount `>0` over a certain time-period.
+So to get the monthly income, you can sum the transactions over monthly periods.

+Tip: It might make more sense to define a month as a 30 day period rather than the month itself since the snapshots can be taken at any point during the month and not necesserilly at the end.
+Alternatively you could decide to only keep "full" months of transactions in the dataset.

 ### Option B: Predict the next week's outgoing given the past 3 months (12 weeks)

 Set up a prediction function that takes a list of transactions and an account and ouputs a prediction for the aggregated next weekly outgoing.

+Outgoing is defined as the sum of all transactions transactions with the amount `< 0` over a certain time-period.
+So to get the weekly outgoing, you can sum all the negative transactions within a 7 day (or week) period.

 ### Option C: Detect outlier accounts